DynamoRed/dMargaret/README.md

 > **Note** This project name is a reference to Margaret Hamilton, which developed on-board flight software for NASA's Apollo program

+# Usage

+Just run the script!

+*PS: We advise you to run this script from a Windows PowerShell Terminal.
+Your addon will generate in the folder from which you run the script*